aahsanali/NoteView/README.md

 ========

 ### What is this?
-CSNoteView is a sub class of UITextView to show lines for each row in text view.
+NoteView is a sub class of UITextView to show lines for each row in text view.

 ### How to use it
-Add CSNoteView.h & CSNoteView.m files into your project.
+Add NoteView.h & NoteView.m files into your project.
 Create its instance or IBOutlet like you create for UITextView.

 Implement UITextViewDelegete method: